The East End Historic District

 3 Hovey Street, the John Kendrick house (1665) - John Kenrick, a cooper by trade, owned this lot in 1665,.
 He and his son sold it to to Thomas Staniford in 1706.
 Structural evidence supports a construction date of about 1670.
 Much of the trim dates from the late 18th or early 19th centuries.

-32 Water Street, the Jabesh Sweet house (1713) - Jabesh Sweet built this house on a quarter acre lot by the river at 32 Water Street in 1713.
+Water Street - "Close by the river bank, on either side, a public way was sedulously preserved from any encroachment.
+On the north side of the river it still remains in Water Street," 32 Water Street, the Jabesh Sweet house (1713) - Jabesh Sweet built this house on a quarter acre lot by the river at 32 Water Street in 1713.
 People said that the ghost of Harry Maine the Mooncusser haunted the house that once sat where the garage for this house now stands.
 He was found guilty and staked to the Ipswich Bar for eternity.
-4 Water Street, the Jewett house (1849) - This lot was sold In 1848 to William H. Jewett and Thomas L. Jewett from the estate of Moses Jewett.
-The house was built in 1849 from lumber taken from the 1747 Meeting House of the First Church when it was torn down, prior to the building of the Gothic church that stood on that location for a century.
-In the 1930's this house was the home of Joseph F. Claxton an Ipswich selectman.
+4 Water Street, the Jewett house (1849) - This house was built in 1849, framed with lumber taken from the 1747 Meeting House of the First Church when it was torn down, prior to the building of the Gothic church that stood on that location for a century.
 36 Water Street, the York – Averill House (1715) - Captain Samuel York built this house in 1715 after selling two smaller lots on East Street.
 The earliest portions of this house date from the early years of his ownership, Benjamin Averill, a Revolutionary War veteran, bought the house in 1793 and it remained in the Averill family until the late 19th century.
 12 Water Street, the Glazier – Sweet house (1728) - This house was built in 1728 by Benjamin Glazier, a sea captain, and transitions the First and Second Periods of Colonial construction.
 The original half house and early Beverly Jog addition remain intact, with later additions.
 6 Water Street, the Reginald Foster house (1690) - Ipswich deeds list the transfer of a house at this location from Roger Preston to Reginald Foster in 1657, but construction of this house dates to about 1690.
 Massive chamfered summer beams in the right section, the sharp-pitched roof and purlins provide evidence of the early date.
 8 Water Street, the Harris-Sutton House (1677) - Abner Harris bought this lot and enlarged the house in 1743.
 When the house was dismantled and reconstructed in the early 21st Century, evidence was discovered indicating that the eastern part of the house may date to 1677.

 59 Turkey Shore Road, the Elizabeth and Otis Glover house (c 1870) - Elizabeth Glover, wife of Otis Glover, inherited the property at 59 Turkey Shore Road from her father, Abraham Soward.
 She moved the old house off the lot and built this large Queen Anne house on the location.
 Her husband Otis Glover was in the Civil War from 1861 to 1864, and lived until 1903.
 49 Turkey Shore Road, the Austin Measures house (1874) - Austin Measures’ Candy Shop was first located in a small building on North Main Street, and later on Central Street.
 This house was built in 1874.
 The low-pitched roof, window hoods and corbels supporting the flat roof portico are of Italianate influence.
 63 Turkey Shore Road, the Isaac Foss house (1870) - Mary Appleton, daughter of Isaac and Elizabeth Appleton married, first, Mager Woodbury at 67 Turkey Shore Rd., and had two children.
 Mary Appleton Woodbury died in 1828; He died in October 1837.
 Their daughter Mary married Thomas McMahon at the old Abraham and Elizabeth Soward house at this site. […] 67 Turkey Shore Road, the Stephen Boardman house (1720) - This house is named for Stephen Boardman, the son of Thomas Boardman and Sarah Langley.
 He and his wife Elizabeth Cogswell moved to Stratham, NH where he made a name for himself as a vocal supporter of the American revolution.The wide pine board floors in the house are original, and 4 restored fireplaces share a central chimney.